 In India, the year ended with a Facebook live address by the prime minister.
 The live address reached over 2.7 million views & 38,266 shares on the last count.
-If video content is still not part of your plan, then you are seriously missing out on reaching out a larger untapped audience base.
+If video content is still not part of your plan, then you are seriously missing out on reaching out to a larger untapped audience base.

 Mobile has resulted in an influx of traffic to video content.
 Although Youtube still accounts for 40-70 percent of total video traffic in most mobile networks.
 Facebook now has over 500 million people watching videos every day on its platform.